halbux/sparselizard/README_GET_STARTED.md

 		with './gmsh circle.geo' to mesh graphically.
 This creates a 'circle.msh' file which contains the mesh.
 - Run './run_sparselizard.sh' in the terminal.
 This runs the code in 'main.cpp' that was compiled at the previous step.
 When you edit 'main.cpp' you have to run again step 4 (but it will be much faster this time).
-- The previous step has created the 'u.pos' output file, which gives the displacement of the top surface in the thin cylinder geometry when the sides are clamped and a volume force is applied downwards.
+- The previous step has created the 'u.pos' output file, which gives the exaggerated displacement of the top surface in the thin cylinder geometry when the sides are clamped and a volume force is applied downwards.
 		Open it with './gmsh u.pos'.
 		You don't see anything or it looks weird?
 Don't worry, this is just because the simulation was performed using very few hexahedra in the mesh but with an order 3 interpolation!